oburninova/SalesLoft/README.md

 3. Create deployment and service to run "kubectl apply -f kube.yaml"
 4. Open the port 30007 in your worker-nodes in EKS cluster
 5. Run "kubect get pods -o wide" to check the private IP of EC2 of the running pod
-6. Check the public IP of the EC@ and open in http://publicIp:30007/
+6. Check the public IP of the EC2 and open it http://publicIp:30007/ to check API response